borg286/sevtech/README.md

 * With an empty hand, you can shift+right click animals to pick them up and carry them. (villagers, horses or adult buffalo cannot be picked up, shift-right click for ½ of a second)

+* Place a raft on the ground and lure or place two animals near it and they'll mount the raft.
+This prevents them from moving around while allowing you to still breed them.

 * Fencing animals in a pen

     * Wildberry bushes